senthil69/docker-ambari/README.md

 ## Starting the Ambari Server

-You need to start Ambari server.Ambari server logs can be monitored from host by mounting /var/log directory of container
+You need to start Ambari server.Ambari server logs can be monitored from host by mounting /var/log directory of container.

 ```
 sudo docker run --net=host -d postgres